jamesETF/EthicalFrenchie_Final/contact.md

 ## Contact Ethical Frenchie

- - Due to overwhelming volume, All inquireis must begin with the chat (Pink Icon, on bottom right of your screen), it will have and answer all your questions including scheduling a visit or call.  (bottom right of your screen)
+ > Due to overwhelming volume, All inquireis must begin with the chat.
+  (Pink Icon, on bottom right of your screen), it will have and answer all your questions including scheduling a visit or call.  (bottom right of your screen)
+  Here are the questions that the chat will answer.
+ - Weed out the "tire kickers" (I apologize but we get quite a few)
+ - Ask a few qualifying questions
+ - Schedule a time (you'll receive an email and calendar invite) to chat today (or whenever is convenient)

+ > The application process is critical, since we're not a puppy mill we spend a lot of our valuable time makiing sure you're a good fit, and that this isn't an impulive decision on your part.
+Taking in a puppy is big responsibility.

- - I actively maintain and update this site daily, If a puppy is not available it will not be on the site.
+ - I actively maintain and update this site daily,
+ - If a puppy is not available it will not be on the site.
+Also if no puppies are availalbe it will display as such, and only show an upcoming litter.
+However there may be a "Partner Puppy" availble.
+(More on that when we speak)
- - Just click the little pink icon on the bottom right.
+ - Just use the pink chat thing, Trust me, my cell phone will vibrate the moment you do -James
- - We are not a puppy mill, The application process is critical for us to ensure that our babies are finding a good home.

  Last update - {{ site.time | date: '%m/%d/%y' }} James  *Signed